gosub-com/ZurfurGui/README.md

 Zurfur Gui is an experiment to see what a minimal C# WebAssembly `Canvas` GUI might look like.

-* Runs in browsers and also natively on Windows for easy debugging
+* Runs in browsers and natively on Windows
+* Quick and easy to whip up small GUI applications (tools, etc.)
+* Uses JSON instead of XML
 * Small download - uses built-in platform drawing API (i.e. `Canvas`)
-* Quick and easy to whip up small GUI applications (tools, etc.)